7 Websites to Download Revit Content Libraries

 Compliance

 Perhaps most crucial for Australian projects, a proper library ensures compliance with local standards.
 NATSPEC classifications, NCC requirements, AS/NZS codes, you name it.
 Using random global content can put you at risk of non-compliance.
-A localized library bakes in these requirements.
+A localised library bakes in these requirements.

 You’ll find, for instance, that a wall assembly from an Interscale library might already include the correct fire rating and insulation values for NCC.
 This saves you a compliance headache.
 It’s peace of mind knowing your BIM content for architects in Australia is audit-ready.